ncguilbeault/BonZeb/README.md

 `Bonsai.exe --noboot`

-# Behavioural Tracking and Analysis
-BonZeb provides many different modules and workflows for behavioural tracking and analysis.
-These include methods for background calculation, centroid tracking, tail tracking, eye tracking, and tail beat analysis.
-BonZeb can be used for online tracking, offline tracking, and batch processing.

-See the [Behavioural Tracking and Analysis](<Examples/Behavioural Tracking and Analysis>) folder for how to implement these methods.

-# Multi-animal Tracking
-BonZeb provides examples for how to perform multi-animal free-swimming and head-fixed tracking.

-See the [Multi-animal Tracking](<Examples/Multi-animal Tracking>) folder for how to perform multi-animal free-swimming and head-fixed tracking.

 # Visual Stimulation
 BonZeb can be used with Bonsai Shaders to generate closed-loop and open-loop visual stimuli with controlled behavioural feedback.
 The Bonsai Shaders package utilizes OpenGL for rendering visual stimuli and offers immense flexibility.